AlexSKuznetsov/prisma-express/README.md

 ]
 ```

-### You can also run Prisma Studio localy
+### You can also run Prisma Studio locally

-Create .env file in the prisma directory with this text
+* Create .env file in the prisma directory with this text

 ```
 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/TEST_DB?schema=public"
 ```

-Run Prisma Studio
+* Run Prisma Studio

 ```sh
 npx prisma studio
 ```

-Open http://localhost:5556 in your browser
+* Open http://localhost:5556 in your browser

+Happy coding :)